kuvivek/drivingTheoryInGermany/README.md

 406. Where are you allowed to park a trailer with a permissible total mass exceeding 2 t in built-up areas regularly on
 sundays and public holidays and between 10 p.m. and 6 a.m.?
 ✅ In wholly residential areas, on specially designated parking spaces
-❌In special areas reserved for recreation purposes, on sufficiently wide roads
+❌ In special areas reserved for recreation purposes, on sufficiently wide roads
 ✅ In industrial areas
 **Comment**:  Trailers with a permissible total mass of over 2 tonnes are allowed to park regularly in commercial areas and
 in appropriately marked parking spaces in residential areas, including on Sundays and public holidays and between 10 p.m. and 6 a.m.